A Guide to Contract Manufacturing in Vietnam

 Before committing, make sure your internal team and potential supplier are aligned on:

-- Product specifications, BOM, target cost, and compliance requirements
+- 1. Product specifications, BOM, target cost, and compliance requirements

-- Quality expectations and inspection protocols
+- 3. Quality expectations and inspection protocols

-- Required certifications and sustainability standards
+- 4. Required certifications and sustainability standards

-- Communication methods and escalation paths
+- 5. Communication methods and escalation paths

-- Pilot run and scaling roadmap
+- 6. Pilot run and scaling roadmap

-- Payment terms, IP protection, and legal safeguards
+- 7. Payment terms, IP protection, and legal safeguards

-When Vietnam Is the Right Fit, and When It Might Not Be
+When Vietnam Is the Right Fit (And When It Might Not Be)

-Vietnam is a great fit if you:
+Vietnam may be a great fit if you:

 - Need medium-volume, high-mix production with strong cost control